fleschutz/PowerShell/Docs/VoiceControl.md

 ------------
 1. Download and install *Serenade* from https://serenade.ai/ (Serenade is freely available for Linux, MacOS, and Windows).
 2. Download and install the *PowerShell Scripts*, then set the search path to it.
-3. Execute: `./export-to-serenade.ps1 Computer` in the *PowerShell Scripts* - this creates a custom JavaScript file using the wake word 'Computer' (at `$HOME/.serenade/scripts/PowerShell.js`).
+3. Execute: `./export-to-serenade.ps1 Computer` in the *PowerShell Scripts*, this creates a custom JavaScript file at `$HOME/.serenade/scripts/PowerShell.js` using the wake word 'Computer'.
 Recommended wake words with a high recognition rate are: "Alexa", "Computer", "KITT", or "Windows".
 In the following the wake word "Computer" is used.

 Usage